Jutho/TensorKit.jl/docs/src/man/sectors.md

 ### Generalizations

-As mentioned before, the framework for sectors outlined above depends is in one-to-one correspondence to the topological data for specifying a unitary fusion category.
+As mentioned before, the framework for sectors outlined above depends is in one-to-one correspondence to the topological data for specifying a unitary [fusion category](https://en.wikipedia.org/wiki/Fusion_category).
 In fact, because we also need a braiding (corresponding to `Rsymbol(a,b,c)`) it is a so-called ribbon fusion category.
 However, the category does not need to be modular.
-The category of representations of a finite group[^1] corresponds to a typical example (which is not modular).
-Other  examples are the representation of quasi-triangular Hopf algebras, which are typically known as anyon theories, e.g. Fibonicci anyons, Ising anyons, ...
-In those cases, quantum dimensions `d_a` are complex, and their is no vector space interpretation to spaces ``R_a`` in the decomposition ``V = ⨁_a ℂ^{n_a} ⊗ R_{a}``.
+The category of representations of a finite group[^1] corresponds to a typical example (which is not modular and which have a symmetric braiding).
+Other examples are the representation of quasi-triangular Hopf algebras, which are typically known as anyon theories in the physics literature, e.g. Fibonicci anyons, Ising anyons, … In those cases, quantum dimensions `d_a` are complex, and there is no vector space interpretation to objects ``R_a`` (which we can identify with just `a`) in the decomposition ``V = ⨁_a ℂ^{n_a} ⊗ R_{a}``.
+The different sectors `a`, … just represent abstract objects.
+However, there is still a vector space associated with the homomorphisms `a ⊗ b → c`, whose dimension is `N_{a,b}^c`.
+The objects `X_{a,b}^{c,μ}` for `μ = 1,…,N_{a,b}^c` serve as an abstract basis for this space and from there on the discussion is completely equivalent.

+So far, none of these cases have been implemented, but it is a simple exercise to do so.

 ## Representation spaces
 We have introduced `Sector` subtypes as a way to label the irreps or sectors in the decomposition